jackgroves2024/capstone-cakeblog/README.md

 ## Deployment
 - **Platform:** Heroku
 - **High-Level Deployment Steps:**
-  1. [Step 1]
-  2. [Step 2]
-  3. [Step 3]
+  1. Clone the repository: `git clone https://github.com/jackgroves2024/capstone-cakeblog.git`
+  2. Set up the Heroku environment with a PostgreSQL database.
+  3. Configure environment variables for sensitive data (e.g., secret keys, STMP server keys).
+  4. Deploy using Heroku Git or GitHub integration.
 - **Verification and Validation:**
-  - Steps taken to verify the deployed version matches the development version in functionality.
-  - [Include any additional checks to ensure accessibility of the deployed application.]
+  - I have deployed and compared the heroku app to my local test environment to verify the consistency in function and design (e.g. ensuring static files are served correctly.)
+  - I have also compared the visual readability matches on the deployment and local server across different device screen sizes to ensure responsive user experience is appropriate for users with accessibility needs, such as limited sight, colour blindness, etc.
 - **Security Measures:**
-  - Use of environment variables for sensitive data.
+  - Use of environment variables for sensitive data being kept out of the raw code, added to the config vars section of the Heroku App Dashboard.
-  - Ensured DEBUG mode is disabled in production.
+  - `DEBUG MODE` set to `False` for deployed versions of the app for security benefit.
+  - `env.py` file used to store sensitive information in local repository, added to .gitignore to remain hidden from public view.

 ## AI Implementation and Orchestration